nelsondev/component/README.md

 # @nelsondev/component

 Lightweight web component library with a clean API for building reusable custom elements.
+Only 6KB minified.

 ## Installation